Shardion/Wallpaper/README.md

 You may place multiple JSON files inside the `sources` directory to add multiple directories from which Wallpaper will pull its backgrounds.

-Restart the program to reload its config, and then click the `Today's background` button.
+Restart the program to reload its config, and then click the `Today's Background` button.
 If all went well, your background should change (unless today's background is the same as the one you've already set yourself).

-At this point, you may click the `Random background` button to replace today's background with a new one, and `Today's background` to reset it to today's first background - what it was before `Random background` was clicked.
+At this point, you may click the `Random Background` button to replace today's background with a new one, and `Today's Background` to reset it to today's first background - what it was before `Random Background` was clicked.

 To get a new background every day, run `wallpaper -u` upon logging in.
 Your background won't change between different sessions on the same day - this is intentional and the core feature of Wallpaper.